hartmaj2/plat-arch-solids-coloring/Notes/diary.md

 ### 2025_03_08

-- tried to find out some pattern in how chromatic poly of cube can be expressed as chromatic poly of trees using the recursive rool (contracting or removing an edge)
+- tried to find out some pattern in how chromatic poly of cube can be expressed as chromatic poly of trees using the recursive rule (contracting or removing an edge)
   - found out, that contracting an edge e can remove multiple other edges; removes 1 + (# of tricycles that e lies on) edges
   - the point above holds because we use the fact that parallel edges can be removed